-Having recently written about “How to find a Therapist” in Brighton and Hove, it feels equally important to offer support to couples seeking the same.
+Having recently written about “How to find a Therapist”, it feels equally important to offer support to couples seeking the same.
 It can take a lot of courage to seek relationship support and once again, at a time when help is needed, it can feel like a minefield trying to find the right therapist for you.
 Of course the added dynamic here is that you are not only searching as an individual for yourself, but there are two people and a struggling relationship to consider.
 You are therefore not seeking a therapist to work on a one to one basis, but an experienced, impartial “facilitator” to focus on the relationship that has been uniquely co-created.
 That established, there is still the therapeutic jargon to negotiate.
 Are you looking for “marriage guidance”, “couples therapy”, “relate”, “relationship counselling” or “relationship psychotherapy”……………..and what is the difference?

 By outlining a few initial steps to consider together therefore, I hope to alleviate the need to decipher such terms, enabling you to find the right help in a more informed way.